 Those who meet all qualifications are then required to take part in a six-week training class.
 The training classes are held on Saturdays from 9 a.m. to 4 p.m.
-The 2013 class dates are:
+Stay tuned for new dates!

 For more information about joining, contact Mary Rose Bianchi at (585) 426-9913 or e-mail firstname.lastname@example.org.